Skip to main content

 Peptides are the most cooperative ingredient in skincare.
 They do not compete with retinol, do not degrade around Vitamin C, and do not interfere with hyaluronic acid or niacinamide.
 This compatibility makes Liquid Peptides the easiest active to add to any existing routine.
 In the morning, apply after Vitamin C and before moisturizer — the peptides and Vitamin C work through different collagen-stimulating pathways that compound rather than conflict.
 In the evening, apply before your retinol or retinaldehyde — the peptide layer actually buffers the retinoid's irritation potential while adding its own collagen signal.

 The combination of peptides in the morning and retinol at night represents the most complete anti-aging strategy available without prescription ingredients.
 Retinol forces accelerated cell turnover — new, healthier cells replace older, damaged ones.
 Peptides signal those new cells to produce more collagen and elastin as they mature.
 One ingredient replaces old cells.
-The other ensures the new cells build stronger structures.
+The other directs those new cells to build stronger collagen structures as they mature.
 Using both creates a renovation cycle that neither can achieve alone.

 How Liquid Peptides Compares to Other Anti-Aging Serums